MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 | Staffing | Request Roles | 00 - Request Roles Import.xlsx
 | Locations | Supplies | 00 - Supplies Import.xlsx

-Data for other entities can be added later [manually](#manually-configure-and-manage-master-data-for-your-organization) or using sample data files explained above.
+Data for other entities can be [manually](#manually-configure-and-manage-master-data-for-your-organization) added later or by using the sample data files explained earlier.

 #### Step 2.3: Update the mobile app branding